danielywen/Video-SRGAN/README.md

 `python train.py`

 After running this script, in epochs/ you will find 50 iterations of netG and netD .pth.
 Move the last netG.pth file to epoch_saved.
 You will use this for testing.

+Now run the testing script on the .pth model that you trained:

+`python test_benchmark.py`